-- 14.1 General leave provisions - 14.1.1 All University employees are entitled to access leave in accordance with the terms of their employment agreement and relevant industrial instruments. - 14.1.2 All applications for leave must be submitted in the University's human resource information system. - 14.1.3 Leave may only be taken if approved by the Vice-Chancellor or approved by a person delegated by the Vice-Chancellor. - 14.1.4 Employees (other than casual staff) are paid for University holidays.
+- 14.1 General leave provisions - 14.1.1 All University employees are entitled to access leave in accordance with the terms of their employment agreement and relevant industrial instruments. - 14.1.2 All applications for leave must be submitted in the University's human resource information system. - 14.1.3 Leave may only be taken if approved by the employee's supervisor or the Vice-Chancellor.
+In the case of the Vice-Chancellor, leave must be approved by the Chancellor. - 14.1.4 Employees (other than casual staff) are paid for University holidays.
 If a period of leave includes a University holiday, then the absence is treated as a University holiday and is not deducted from an employee's leave entitlements. - 14.1.5 An employee may request and have approved leave without pay.
-Any period of leave without pay: - a) must be approved in advance of the leave period commencing - b) must not be taken where an employee has an existing balance of annual or long service available to be taken or may reasonably be expected to accrue leave amounts between the date of request and the requested commencement date of leave - c) is not included in the calculation of an employee's period of employment or of any benefits such as annual leave or long service leave that are accrued when in paid employment.
+Any period of leave without pay: - a) must be approved in advance of the leave period commencing - b) must not be taken where an employee has an existing balance of annual or long service available to be taken or may reasonably be expected to accrue leave amounts between the date of request and the requested commencement date of leave - c) is not included in the calculation of an employee's period of employment or of any benefits such as annual leave or long service leave that are accrued when in paid employment. - 14.2 Annual Leave

-- 14.2 Annual Leave - 14.2.1 Annual leave must be applied for and approved in advance of the leave being taken by the employee. - 14.2.2 Annual leave may only be taken up to the balance expected to be available at the time the period of leave commences. - 14.3 Management of Annual Leave - 14.3.1 The Chief of Staff may direct an employee whose accrued leave entitlement equals or exceeds 40 days, to take up to 10 days of their accrued annual leave entitlement.
+- 14.2.1 Annual leave must be applied for and approved in advance of the leave being taken by the employee. - 14.2.2 Annual leave may only be taken up to the balance expected to be available at the time the period of leave commences. - 14.3 Management of Annual Leave - 14.3.1 The Vice-Chancellor may direct an employee whose accrued annual leave entitlement equals or exceeds 40 days, to take up to 10 days of their accrued annual leave entitlement.